uala/docker-s3-dir-backup/README.md

 # Directory backup to S3
-Backups a directory to S3 after gzipping it.
+Backups a directory to S3 after gzipping it and checking if it's different from the last one.
+This avoids to upload multiple backups that are all equals.

 Image runs as a cron job by default evey minute.
 Period may be changed by tuning `BACKUP_CRON_SCHEDULE` environment variable.